How to install skills from GitHub

 github.com.
 Private repos additionally needgh auth loginor a GitHub personal access token configured for Claude Code. - Read what agent skills are first if the terminology is unfamiliar.

-Step 1.
+Option 2.
+Claude Code step 1.
 Register the marketplace

 Tell Claude Code where to find skill bundles.
 Either command below works — the first references this GitHub repository directly, the second loads the published catalog JSON: